 Heat Seal Machine

-For the professional crafter doing a lot of fabric embellishment, a heat seal machine can't be beat.
+For the professional crafter doing a lot of fabric embellishment, a heat seal machine can’t be beaten.
 The temperature can be controlled and is evenly applied; while the timing can be accurately managed.
 Unfortunately, they are rather expensive, though used machines are readily available online or locally.